skrey/yellow-extensions/features/core/README.md

 <p align="center"><img src="core-screenshot.png?raw=true" alt="Screenshot"></p>

-## How to install plugin
+## How to install

 1. [Download and install Datenstrom Yellow](https://github.com/datenstrom/yellow/).
-2. [Download plugin](https://github.com/datenstrom/yellow-extensions/raw/master/zip/core.zip).
+2. [Download extension](https://github.com/datenstrom/yellow-extensions/raw/master/zip/core.zip).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy `core.zip` into your `system/plugins` folder.

-Do not delete the [plugin files](update.ini), they are always required.
+Do not delete the [extension files](update.ini), they are always required.

 ## How to use the core